KILTprotocol/docs/docs/participate/04_propose_tip.md

 ---
-id: propose-tip
+id: treasury-tip
-title: Propose a tip
+title: Treasury Tips
 ---

 Similar to [opening a Treasury proposal](./03_treasury_proposal.md), anyone can start a tipping process.